10000 Premium Sellier & Bellot Small Rifle Primers

 Unlike in many countries where there was a gradual takeover, the takeover in Czechoslovakia was a single, definite coup d’etat.
 Documents revealed during the Prague Spring stated that Stalin never intended to take the parliamentary road in Czechoslovakia.
 Everything came to a head when Interior Minister Václav Nosek, head of the National Police Force, attempted to purge non-Communists and illegally extend his term.

 Several ministers resigned in an attempt to get the Prime Minister to refuse to accept their resignations.
-However, massive protests in the streets and fear of civil war and Red Army intervention meant this plan did not come to fruition.
+However, massive protests in the streets and fear of civil war and the Red Army intervention meant this plan did not come to fruition.
 Several other parties, including the Social Democrats, had been infiltrated and taken over by Communists and operated as front groups.
-A general strike was threatened unless the new government was comprised by a majority of Communist Party members and their fellow travelers in other parties.
+A general strike was threatened unless the new government was comprised of a majority of Communist Party members and their fellow travelers in other parties.
 While nominally operating as a coalition, this was the end of democracy and freedom in Czechoslovakia.

 It wasn’t until 1992, after the Fall of Communism, that the company was reorganized again as a joint stock company.